MicrosoftDocs/winrt-api/windows.media.streaming.adaptive/adaptivemediasource_createfromuriasync_1183200160.md

 ## -remarks

 > [!NOTE]
-> When called from a desktop app that's not MSIX-packaged, this API doesn't support the `ms-appx` or `ms-resource` URI format.
+> When called from a desktop app that doesn't have package identity (see [Features that require package identity](/windows/apps/desktop/modernize/modernize-packaged-apps)), this API doesn't support the `ms-appx` and `ms-resource` URI formats.

 ## -examples